scar45/nitrous-vscode-color-theme/README.md

 ### by [George Merlocco (scar45)](https://george.merloc.co)

-This is my custom theme created for VSCode and other supported editors.
+A dark color theme for VSCode inspired by futuristic holo tech, comprised of a purple, pink, and blue palette.